Last Updated on June 17, 2026

 Outside of the museum, but close by, you’ll also find several other sites related to the Titanic and well worth visiting.
 The slipway of the ship is to the left of the museum, and the office of Harland & Wolff, the ship’s designers, is to the right.

-The SS Nomadic, the tender that served the ship in Cherbourg, is a minute’s walk away and Titanic’s dry dock and pump-house, is just a five-minute walk from Titanic Belfast.
+The SS Nomadic, the tender that served the ship in Cherbourg, is a minute’s walk away.
+Titanic’s dry dock and pump-house, are just a five-minute walk from the museum building.

 Not surprisingly, the Titanic Store lures many people after their tour through the galleries.
 It’s likely one of the busiest museum shops in all of Europe, if not the world.